 What we need now is not more experts, but commentators and writers who can interpret the field-specific knowledge for the general public.
 These commentators should include school and college teachers.
 The role of teachers in our society needs to be redefined.
 Moreover, popular science and economics writing should be encouraged.
 The expert community needs to let go of its general disdain of popular writing.

 Another good idea might be to include popular non-fiction books in school/college curriculum.
 If works of Dickens can be used to teach English literature, then why not of Dawkins to teach biology?
 The Selfish Gene taught me much more biology than all those years of school.
 Only because it was interesting and easy to understand.
-The popular non-fiction books offer a much better, and broader, perspective of ‘why’ we study something, while standard text-books focus more on ‘what’ part of the domain.
+The popular non-fiction books offer a better and broader perspective of ‘why’ we study something, while standard textbooks focus more on ‘what’ part of the domain.
 An answer to a ‘why’ is by default a good motivation for people to get engaged in something.

 PS: As this post has already set a context, here is a short list of some documentaries and books that, to me, are the best of popular science communication.